What Happens During a Dental Check-Up?

-A receptionist will greet you when you arrive.
-They may have helped you set up your appointment.
-When you check in, they may ask you to fill out a patient questionnaire about your oral health history.
+When you check in, the receptionist may ask you to fill out a patient questionnaire about your oral health history.

 Once you’re called to an exam room you’ll meet the hygienist and then when your cleaning is done, you’ll meet with the dentist.

-- Using various tools and instruments they will remove or scrape tartar and plaque from around your gum line and the surface of your teeth
+- Use various tools and instruments to remove or scrape tartar and plaque from around your gum line and the surface of your teeth.

 After your teeth have been cleaned, your dentist will do the following:

-- Examine your gums, soft palette, throat and neck, checking for any abnormalities
+- Examine your gums, soft palette, throat and neck, and check for any abnormalities.

 What’s the difference between a dental check-up and a dental exam?